bexelbie/bexelbie.github.io/about.md

 If anyone actually reads this page and sends me a question, I'll make this description better.

+## Barbarism

+I engage in one habit that a friend has described as "barbarism."
+I put two spaces after periods. \*gasp\*  I also tend to hardwrap non-email text. \*shock\*  Finally, I have currently set my tab to be 4 spaces and not 8. \*fainting noise\*

+## GPG Key

+For those of you who need to send me something super sekrit, you can use my spiffy GPG key.
+Please keep in mind that my response time on encrypted emails is pretty slow.

+Fingerprint: `CE92 EA39 3146 3300 34BC AA49 8473 3A2D BF0C AA95`

+You can find my full key, [here](https://keybase.io/bexelbie/pgp_keys.asc?fingerprint=ce92ea393146330034bcaa4984733a2dbf0caa95).

 # About This Site